wswartzendruber/la4k/README.md

 ## Android

 The `la4k-android` bridge connects `la4k-api` to Android's internal logging system, which can be viewed using Logcat.
-This is the only bridge provided for the Android target.
+This is the only bridge provided for the Android target, in addition to the Test bridge below.
 It uses the Java Service Provider Interface to register itself for `la4k-api` to find.
 As such, it only needs to be in the classpath during runtime and no other configuration needs to be performed for it to be activated.

 The following level mappings are used: